potassco/asprilo/docs/specification.md

 ### Object Definitions<a id="cid-045df828-ed63-4a81-aa62-eba5c612e9f1"></a>

-All instance data (except object-subtypes) is represented as `init/2` facts of the format
+All instance data is represented as `init/2` facts of the format

     init(object(<object-type>, <object-id>), value(<attribute>, <value>)).